-- If a race is partially completed (some fields complete their race and others do not): - No team points will be awarded and the race will not be included in the season overall team point standings. - Individual points will be awarded in all of the fields that completed their race and those fields will proceed through the season as normal. - No individual points will be awarded in the fields where races were not completed and the race will not be included in the season overall individual point standings.
+- If a race is cancelled (not able to be moved or rescheduled): - No team points will be awarded and the race will not be included in the season overall team point standings. - No individual points will be awarded and the race will not be included in the season overall individual point standings.
+Riders will still have a "drop race" available from the remaining races (IE: season overall standings will be calculated based on 3 of 4 per NICA rule 8.1) and the 25 series bonus points will be awarded based on completion of all races in the shortened series. - If a race is partially completed (some fields complete their race and others do not): - No team points will be awarded and the race will not be included in the season overall team point standings. - Individual points will be awarded in all of the fields that completed their race and those fields will proceed through the season as normal. - No individual points will be awarded in the fields where races were not completed and the race will not be included in the season overall individual point standings.
 Riders will still have a "drop race" available from the remaining races (IE: season overall standings will be calculated based on 3 of 4 per NICA rule 8.1) and the 25 series bonus points will be awarded based on completion of all races in the shortened series.